 When employees move around the office and work with different people, they are more likely to share ideas and information.
 This can improve teamwork and help to solve problems more quickly.

 Another of the benefits of hot desking is that it allows organizations to make better use of their office space.
-With hot desking, employees only use a workspace when they need it, which means that organizations can reduce the amount of desk space they need.
-This can help organizations to save on rent and other associated costs.
+With hot desks, employees only use a workspace when they need it, which means that organisations can reduce the amount of desk space they need.
+This can help organisations save on rent and other associated costs.

 Reduces clutter